hfhbd/ComposeTodo/README.md

 - Android using Jetpack Compose
 - Desktop using Jetpack Compose
-- Web using Jetpack Compose Web
+- Web using Jetpack Compose Web (see web-dev branch)
 - Backend using Ktor

 ## Authentication